Environment & Energy

-As the Ranking Member of the Interior-Environment Appropriations Subcommittee, I am a strong supporter of action on climate change and strongly oppose efforts to undermine our international commitments and turn the United States into an environmental rogue nation.
+As the Vice Chair of the Interior-Environment Appropriations Subcommittee, I am a strong supporter of action on climate change.
 In addition, I support full funding for environmental protections and oppose harmful efforts to weaken our bedrock clean air, clean water, and conservation laws.
 These are laws that protect the health of our families and our planet.

 When it comes to energy, we must make smart decisions today to create green jobs and safeguard our environment.
 Instead of doubling down on fossil fuels, I support strategic investments in clean energy infrastructure, research, and education.

 Read my letter to President Biden on the Line 3 project here.

 Find information on H.R.
 2794, the Boundary Waters Wilderness Protection and Pollution Prevention Act, here.

 Congresswoman Betty McCollum (DFL-Minn.) released a statement after the House of Representatives passed H.R.
 4502, a package of seven Appropriations bills to fund the federal government for Fiscal Year 2022.